RhodoResearchNetwork/RRN-Classification/taxonomy_notes/species_notes/Rhododendron_sikkimense.md

 ## Remarks
 Original publication did not cite a holotype so is invalidly published.
-Pradhan attempted? to validate the publication, but created a nom. nov. with the an correctable orthogtaphic variant -ensis and cited the Edinburgh specimen as a Lectotype rather than a holotype.
+Pradhan (2023) attempted? to validate the publication, but created a nom. nov. with the an correctable orthographic variant -ensis and cited the Edinburgh specimen as a Lectotype rather than a holotype.
 I am not sure if this is enough to validate or it has caused more problems.
 IPNI notified.

 ---

-This layout encourages structured documentation while leaving room for narrative detail and scientific annotation.